Tesser3kt/GEVO/3.AB PreIB/number_theory/exams/real/exam_congruence.typ

     stairs leading to the top.
 They sit down and try to think of a plan.

     As is universally the case, the mathematicians can't count up to more than ten.
-Knowing that there are most likely at most five hundred stairs, devise a way for the mathematicians to determine the number of stairs.
+Knowing that there are likely at most five hundred stairs, devise a way for the mathematicians to determine the number of stairs.

     *Explain thoroughly how you arrived at your method and make sure to explain why it works.*